40Group/AGV40/Code/VisionTracker/README.md

 - Immediate callback response to line changes
 - Asynchronous image processing pipeline
 - Hardware trigger synchronization capability

+## All in all
+This is a high-performance, low-latency, fully asynchronous vision recognition module, designed for fast-response embedded autonomous navigation systems, and particularly well-suited for line-following applications in smart medical transport vehicles.

 ## EVENT-DRIVEN API:
 ```cpp